Rising-Stars-by-Sunshine/Jiaolun_Zhou_PS3/Poster and Project Summary/Readme.md

 The following is the literature section of this research, which will first introduce the definition of XAI and the research area of this paper.

-# About SALib package and Morris algorithm applied in this research
 In this paper, we will use the SALib package to analyze the price and performance of automobiles.The SALib package uses the Morris algorithm, an algorithm that allows us to implement sensitive artificial intelligence analysis.
 The next part of the paper will describe the reasons why Morris enables sensitive AI analysis.

 First, there is the sampling strategy of the Morris algorithm, which does not analyze all the data, but rather samples a limited amount of data to make it more feasible for high-dimensional problems.